nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. User selects a file containing exported contacts.

 4. NetworkBook creates new contacts with details specified in the export file.

+5. NetworkBook saves the path to the data file.

    Use case ends.